Mel Ignatow murdered his girlfriend in the most brutal way possible and managed to get away with it. Years later, karma would take its revenge.

 Flash forward to six months later.

 A carpet installer was pulling up carpet from a hallway in Mel Ignatow’s home when he uncovered a floor vent.
-Inside the vent, there was a plastic bag filled with jewelry belonging to Shaefer.
-And three rolls of undeveloped film.
+Inside the vent, there was a plastic bag filled with jewelry belonging to Shaefer along with three rolls of undeveloped film.

 The photo’s proved that Shore’s testimony was completely true.
 Ignatow was brought to trial for perjury based on his testimony.

-During the trial, in case the photographs weren’t clear enough evidence, Ignatow confessed straight up that he had committed the murder.
+During the trial, in case the photographs weren’t clear enough evidence, Ignatow confessed that he had committed the murder.
 But because of the double jeopardy rule, Ignatow couldn’t be retried.

 Instead, he was sentenced to eight years for one instance of perjury and nine for another.